-ELT Think Tank ::: Home › Forums › PL Reading › PL Article – The Effects of YouTube in Multimedia Instruction for Vocabulary Learning: Perceptions of EFL Students and Teachers – Written by Raniah Kabooha and Tariq Elyas
+ELT Think Tank Home › Forums › PD Articles › PD Article – The Effects of YouTube in Multimedia Instruction for Vocabulary Learning: Perceptions of EFL Students and Teachers – Written by Raniah Kabooha and Tariq Elyas

-STEP 1: Let us know you’re going to participate in this discussion.
-Say hi to everyone and let us know your expectations of this article just by reading the abstract that was extracted from the website cited below.
+Let us know you’re going to participate in this discussion.
+Introduce yourself and let us know your expectations of this chapter just by reading the description that was extracted from the website cited below and answer these questions:

 The Effects of YouTube in Multimedia Instruction for Vocabulary Learning: Perceptions of EFL Students and TeachersRaniah Kabooha, Tariq Elyas